traveltechcon/legal/pitch-competition-rules.md

 ## Process

   1. Fill out an application form on our [F6S page](http://f6s.com/traveltechcon/)
-  2. Wait for us to get back to you
-  3. If you are selected for the next round, do one of the following:
-    a. attend a preliminary round on May 8th or 10th (500 Startups Office in San Francisco, 6:00pm)
-    b. send us a 2-minute video pitch (we'll only consider YouTube videos)
+  2. Attend the training days on May 8th and 10th, where 500 Startups partners will give you feedback on your pitch (optional)
+  3. We will announce the 20 finalists on May 15th
-  4. If you are selected to advance to the finals, please show up at the 500 Startups office on May 22nd at noon
+  4. If you are selected to advance to the finals, you have to be physically present at [500 Startups office](https://goo.gl/maps/DszBuskr2oy) on May 22nd at 11:30 am.
   5. Winners will be announced at the [conference day on May 24th](http://2017.traveltechcon.com)
-  6. Profit!

 ## Pitch Format